From imbalance to inner freedom.

 It started with me.

-I believe that we all face a choice at some point, to see our challenges as something negative, or as an opportunity for growth.
+I believe that at some point, we all face a choice: to view our challenges as something negative, or as an opportunity for development.

-For me, it all started with my own body.
-For many years, I struggled with stomach and intestinal problems, PCOS, low energy, and a skin that was constantly reacting.
+For me, it all began with my own body.
+For many years, I struggled with stomach and bowel problems, PCOS, low energy, and constantly reactive skin.
 It felt unfair.
 Why me?
-Doctors didn't really take me seriously, and the solutions offered were often to suppress the symptoms with birth control pills or antidepressants, something I refused to accept.
-Because somewhere along the way, I realized that this was not a punishment, but an opportunity to understand my body in depth.
+Doctors didn't take me seriously, and the solutions offered often aimed to suppress symptoms (contraceptives, antidepressants, or other medications), which I refused to accept.
+Somewhere along the way, I realized that this wasn't a punishment, but an opportunity to understand the body deeply.

 I chose to see my struggles as my greatest teacher.
-Because in every imbalance there is a path to insight.
-By getting to know my body, my hormones, my nervous system and how everything is connected, I have not only been able to help myself, but also others.
-That is exactly what drives me today: to guide others to find their way back to balance, energy and skin health from within.
+For in every imbalance, there is a path to insight.
+By getting to know my body, my hormones, my nervous system, and how everything is connected, I have not only been able to help myself but also others.
+That is precisely what drives me today: to guide others in finding their way back to balance, energy, and skin health from within.

 When life feels unfair, choose to understand instead of fighting against it.

-There are times when I have felt tired of having a sensitive body and a sensitive nervous system.
-A sensitive nervous system does not mean weakness, but that the body is extra susceptible.
+There are times when I've felt tired of having a sensitive body and a sensitive nervous system.
+A sensitive nervous system doesn't mean weakness, but that the body is extra receptive.
 It feels and reacts more strongly, both to stress and to what feels good.
-But when the body is already out of balance, through hormonal imbalances, nutritional deficiencies, inflammation or stress, this sensitivity can make you more easily thrown off balance.
+But when the body is already out of balance, due to hormonal imbalances, nutritional deficiencies, inflammation, or stress, this sensitivity can cause one to be thrown off balance more quickly.

-For me, it's not about control, it's about freedom and security.
+For me, it's not about control; it's about freedom and security.
 The freedom of knowing how to find my way back, no matter how life feels or what I'm going through.
-The security of understanding my body well enough to listen to it, instead of fighting it.
+The security of understanding my body so well that I can listen to it, instead of fighting against it.

-That's exactly what I want to convey to my clients.
+This is exactly what I want to convey to my clients.
 Understanding your body is a form of self-respect.
-We will all find ourselves out of balance sometimes: through stress, diet, hormones or the different phases of life.
-But it's not about living perfectly or strictly, but about having the knowledge and tools to be able to find your way back, and to be able to adapt your lifestyle to the current state of your body.
+We will all experience imbalances sometimes: through stress, diet, hormones, or different phases of life.
+But it's not about living perfectly or strictly, but about having the knowledge and tools to find your way back, and to be able to adapt your lifestyle to your body's current state.

-For me, health is not about limiting yourself.
-It's about understanding yourself.
+For me, health isn't about limiting yourself, but simply about understanding yourself.
 When you know what your body needs, you can live freely.

 0 comments